New York Nail Workers Attorneys and Resources

 Immigration status does not change the legal rights of a worker in a nail salon.
 All workers have the right to file a claim for unpaid wages, overtime, or workplace discrimination.

 It is illegal for employers to seize or hold onto your passport or any other identifying documents.

 Nail workers must be paid at least the minimum wage for every hour they work.
 Including any work done before or after your shift officially starts.

-While the federal minimum wage is $7.25 an hour, the minimum wage in New York state is $10.40 for 2018.
-In New York City, the minimum wage depends on the size of your employer.
-Employers with ten or fewer employees must pay a $12.00 per hour.
-While employers with eleven or more employees must pay $13.00 an hour.
+While the federal minimum wage is $7.25 an hour, the minimum wage in New York state is $11.80 for 2020.
+In New York City, the minimum wage is $15.00 an hour.
 These numbers are set to increase every year for New York state.

 Trainees, learners, or apprentices must also be paid at least the minimum wage.

 Earning less than minimum wage is a form of wage theft.

 In addition, nail workers must be paid weekly, and not later than seven days after the end of the week when the wages were earned.

 Your employer is allowed to pay you less than the minimum wage if you regularly earn tips, but only if your wages plus your tips add up to at least the minimum wage for each hour worked.
 This is called a “tip credit.”

 The salon is never allowed to take your tips or force you to share tips with them.